 - Skills gained in research experience closely mirror those desired by employers.
-According to the National Center for Vocational Education Research, these skill include: interpersonal skills (ability to work in a team, teach, lead and serve customers), information skills (ability to acquire and evaluate data, organize and maintain files, interpret and communicate), systems skills (understanding organizations, monitoring and improving performance) and technical skills (using computers to process information, trouble-shooting equipment)
+According to the National Center for Vocational Education Research, these skills include: interpersonal skills (ability to work in a team, teach, lead and serve customers), information skills (ability to acquire and evaluate data, organize and maintain files, interpret and communicate), systems skills (understanding organizations, monitoring and improving performance), and technical skills (using computers to process information, trouble-shooting equipment)

-- By making arrangements with a faculty member, students can register for one-three hours of credit in Psychology 401 (Research Psychology).
+- By making arrangements with a faculty member, students can register for one-three hours of credit in PSYC 491 (Undergraduate psychology research).
 This is arranged independently and individually by the student, who should contact faculty members by email a semester in advance to discuss opportunities in the faculty's lab.
-The faculty and student will agree on responsibilities and means of evaluation and jointly sign an Independent Study Form (available outside the Psychology Office, Room 317, LS or from Arts & Sciences, Gardiner Hall.)
-After approval by the department chair and the Dean's Office, the student will be allowed to add Psych 401 to their registration.
+The faculty and student will agree on responsibilities and means of evaluation and jointly sign an Independent Study Form (see instructions below).
+After approval by the department chair and the Dean's Office, the student will be allowed to add PSYC 491 to their registration.

 - There is no formal restriction of this option to Psychology majors, although preference may be given to those whose career goals include research activities in similar areas and who have a relevant background.

-- Students may repeat registration in Psych 401, in the same or different labs, but you are advised to note the limit to the number of hours in Psychology that can be credited toward graduation (40 hours for the BA degree, 60 hours for the BS degree).
-Should you wish to enroll in more than three semesters of Psych 401, you are encouraged to discuss your plans with the adviser in your major department.
+- Students may repeat registration in PSYC 491 in the same or different labs, but are advised to note the limit to the number of hours in Psychology that can be credited toward graduation (40 hours for the BA degree, 60 hours for the BS degree).
+Students who wish to enroll in more than three semesters of PSYC 491 are encouraged to discuss their plans with the adviser in their major department.